maplayers/map_layers/README.md

 <!-- map layers js scripts -->
 <%= map_layers_includes(@map, :onload => true) do %>
+  // Js code here, to be added after the map itself
   $(document).ready(function() {

     // you may add openlayers js code (%{map} and %{map_handler} are replaced the corresponding js objects)